deckhouse/sds-local-volume/docs/README.md

 - `Discard` - all blocks of the volume will be marked as free using the `discard` system call before deletion.
 This option is only applicable to solid-state drives.

 Most modern solid-state drives ensure that a `discard` marked block will not return previous data when read.
-This makes the `Discard' option the most effective way to prevent leakage when using solid-state drives.
+This makes the `Discard` option the most effective way to prevent leakage when using solid-state drives.
 However, clearing a cell is a relatively long operation, so it is performed in the background by the device.
 In addition, many drives cannot clear individual cells, only groups - pages.
 Because of this, not all drives guarantee immediate unavailability of the freed data.
 In addition, not all drives that do guarantee this keep the promise.
 If the device does not guarantee Deterministic TRIM (DRAT), Deterministic Read Zero after TRIM (RZAT) and is not tested, then it is not recommended.

-### Thin volumes
+#### Thin volumes

 When a thin-pool block is released via `discard` by the guest operating system, this command is forwarded to the device.
 If a hard disk drive is used or if there is no `discard` support from the solid-state drive, the data may remain on the thin-pool until such a block is used again.
 However, users are only given access to thin volumes, not the thin-pool itself.
 They can only retrieve a volume from the pool, and the thin volumes are nulled for the thin-pool block on new use, preventing leakage between clients.
 This is guaranteed by setting `thin_pool_zero=1` in LVM.